 The medical consultant uses an RFC form to rate your ability to engage in normal daily activities, taking into account your medical conditions.
 For instance, physical RFC forms include how long a claimant can sit, stand, walk, crouch, stoop, lift, and carry.
 Length of time is broken into five categories:

 How long you're able to perform certain activities determines what exertional level you're able to perform work at.
 Here are the various exertional levels that could appear in your RFC:

+For instance, if your doctor has restricted you to walking and standing no more than two hours per day, your RFC will be for sedentary work.
 Your RFC will also include any non-exertional restrictions, such as not being able to stoop, use your fingers, or remember instructions.

-If your prior job was sedentary and your RFC is for sedentary work (or higher), the claims examiner will probably find you should be able to return to your job, unless your RFC has further non-exertional restrictions.
+If your prior job was sedentary and your RFC is for sedentary work (or higher), the claims examiner will probably find you should be able to return to your job, unless your RFC has non-exertional restrictions like an inability to remember instructions.
 (If you have mental or emotional limitations, such as memory problems from a psychiatric or neurological disorder, or you are unable to concentrate, DDS should create a mental RFC for you as well.)

 On the other hand, if your prior job was for medium work (for instance, an auto mechanic or a mail carrier), but DDS assigns you a light RFC, the examiner would have to find that you can't return to your former line of work.

 If the examiner determines you can't do your prior job, they will then use the SSA's medical-vocational rules grid to determine whether, given your RFC, your age, your education, and your skills, you should be able to learn another job.
 For more information, see our series of articles on the medical-vocational grid rules, which we have organized by age and RFC level.